lsst-dm/dmtn-094/index.rst

 Minimally, the capability token issued by the `token issuer <#token-issuer>`__ MUST include the following claims:

-``sub`` - The LSST User UNIX ID.
-Normally, SciTokens recommends against using this field for identification purposes. ``scope`` - This is a list of space-separated capabilities.
-Capabilities are derived from `the data and service classifications <#data-and-service-classifications>`__.
+:``sub``: The LSST User UNIX ID.
+Normally, SciTokens recommends against using this field for
+    identification purposes.

+:``scope``: This is a list of space-separated capabilities.
+Capabilities
+    are derived from `the data and service classifications <#data-and-service-classifications>`__.
 This is similar to how GitHub allows scopes.

 .. _tokens-vs-x509: